 - a.
 References in this section to any British Rowing Committee (for example the National Competition Committee) include any successor body or Committee that may be designated by British Rowing. - b.
-The decision of an umpire shall be final and without appeal. - c.
+The decision of an umpire in a side-by-side race shall be final and without appeal. - c.
+In a processional race the Race Committee Chair shall moderate all the penalties awarded during the race to ensure that they are awarded consistently across all stations in the race. - d.
 The jurisdiction of a launch-based umpire extends over the whole race including the Start and the Finish unless zonal umpiring is being used in which case it covers the particular zone allocated to the umpire.